openva/regulatory-comments/README.md

 # Regulatory Comments Scraper

 Extracts public comments on proposed Virginia regulations, as submitted to the [Virginia Regulatory Townhall](http://townhall.virginia.gov/), and saves each comment as a JSON file.
+It does so by parsing HTML with regular expressions, which I am totally OK with and you should be, too, because it works.

 ## Instructions